SebastianHeslinRees/UK-Covid-Choropleth-Map/README.md

 Code updated produces a single web page, the entire web app will be uploaded seperately

-Video to explain the code and how-to create the correct map file to follow, (as a couple of fine details)
+Video to explain the code and how-to create the correct map file: https://youtu.be/6gqHiSFD7yI

 The data used has come straight from the Coronavirus UK API app, details on how to use, you can find here: https://publichealthengland.github.io/coronavirus-dashboard-api-python-sdk/pages/getting_started.html